zulip/zulip/help/export-your-organization.md

 Note that such an export will include all the messages received by any user in the organization that consents to the data export.
-In particular, it will include all public stream content and any private stream or private message content where at least one of the participants gives consent.
+In particular, it will include all public stream content and any private stream or direct message content where at least one of the participants gives consent.

 Users who do not provide consent will have their settings and stream